FrancescoVIncelli/E2E_ASR_QNN/README.md

 Each of the notebooks also contains a preliminary section with a full and detailed analysis and visualization of the data used for the experimentations.

 ### Execution of the code
 In this section the instructions to run the TensorFlow notebook are reported.
-This notebook has been used to train the models whose training weights are stored in the folder
+This notebook has been used to train the models whose training weights are stored in the project folder [results](results).

 **On Google Colaboratory**